-Bluegill are a seasonal highlight at Ohop Lake.
+Bluegill are a seasonal highlight at Ohop Lake, and these sunfish are fun and easy to catch for beginning and veteran anglers alike.
 Fishing prospects are excellent in July and remain strong through September.

 Where is Ohop Lake?

-Ohop Lake is north of Eatonville, in an area with a cluster of good fishing spots including Kapowsin Lake.
+Ohop Lake is north of Eatonville, in an area with a cluster of good fishing spots, including Lake Kapowsin.

 State Highway 161 runs between the town and the lake.
 State Highway 7 passes a little further to the west of the lake, linked to Highway 161 by Golden Road to the north and Eatonville Highway to the south.

 Figure about 45 minutes driving south from Tacoma, or about an hour heading east from Olympia.

 Shoreline access is excellent along the west side of the lake from Orville Road.

 There is a concrete boat ramp and parking area along Orville Road at the southern tip of the narrow lake.
 There is no camping on-site, although restroom facilities are available.